emcuttsy/monoglot-anxiety/content/english/blog/how-i-learned-german-on-my-own-mostly-without-any-hard-work.md

 I figured out pretty early that I could understand German content about science particularly well thanks to my familiarity with the topics and to the significant overlaps in German and English scientific vocabulary.
 [German science YouTube channels were a large source of my input, and I wrote up a list of my favorites here.]()

+> **Podcasts and audiobooks were _critical_**.
+I really think they're the only way to rack up enough hours of input to learn well if you have a normal life and a normal load of chores and obligations.

 When I headed to Denmark in September of 2019, I let my study slide.
 I did a bit of Duolingo here and there, but I got sidetracked trying to learn Danish.
 I took Danish classes at the university.

 By the time COVID-19 sent me back to the US in 2020, I was sub-A1 in Danish and had slacked on German for months.